Lifetime Value Report Walkthrough

 4

-The remaining cells in the row show us how the estimated value of a customer in the cohort has increased over time, fueled by members of the cohort that have returned to your store to make additional orders.
+The remaining cells in the row track how the value of a customer in the cohort grows over time, as members make repeat purchases.

 💡 Tip: Hovering your mouse over any cell in this section will pull up an explanation of the value you’re looking at.

-As we continue to the right, we see this figure rise month-to-month.
-By 3 months after first orders, customers from this cohort had an average value of $211 in sales.
-(Just to drive the point home, this is calculated by totaling all May sales [including first order sales], June sales, July sales, and August sales, and then dividing by the total customers in the cohort.)
+As we move across the row, the figure continues to rise month-to-month.
+By 3 months after their first order, customers from this cohort had an average value of $124 in sales.
+This is calculated by summing all sales from June (including first orders), July, August, and September, and dividing that total by the number of customers in the cohort.

 Analyzing data across multiple cohorts